Luzilla/dnsbl_exporter/README.md

---config.targets value       Configuration file which contains the targets to check. (default: "./targets.ini") --web.listen-address value   Address to listen on for web interface and telemetry. (default: ":9211") --web.telemetry-path value   Path under which to expose metrics. (default: "/metrics") --debug                      Enable more output (stdout) --help, -h                   show help
+--config.targets value       Configuration file which contains the targets to check. (default: "./targets.ini") --web.listen-address value   Address to listen on for web interface and telemetry. (default: ":9211") --web.telemetry-path value   Path under which to expose metrics. (default: "/metrics") --log.debug                  Enable more output in the logs, otherwise INFO.
+--log.output value           Destination of our logs: stdout, stderr (default: "stdout") --help, -h                   show help
 --version, -V                Print the version information.
 ```